-Upon her arrival to America in 2011, most notably Vermont, she was surprised to see a number of Thai restaurants throughout the area.
-Initially, she was excited to try the various restaurants and sample their Thai cuisine but she soon found that the American version of Thai food was much different, lacking many of the ingredients of authentic Thai food.
+Upon her arrival to America in 2011, most notably Vermont, she was surprised to see several Thai restaurants throughout the area.
+Initially, she was excited to try the various restaurants and sample their Thai cuisine, but she soon found that the American version of Thai food was much different, lacking many of the ingredients of authentic Thai food.

 Thai Catering of Shelburne, VT

 What began in Shelburne, VT as a Thai catering business took off like a skyrocket eventually leading to a leased location in Milton, called the Vermont Thai Restaurant.
 “I started in Shelburne with a lot of wonderful people anxious to buy my Thai food,” Kae says “but we soon realized that we needed a restaurant as my little home business was simply not the right place.
-We had people sitting in the living room and around the kitchen anxious to pick up to-go orders as I cooked in front of them or from my make shift “wok kitchen” on the back deck!”
+We had people sitting in the living room and around the kitchen anxious to pick up to-go orders as I cooked in front of them or from my makeshift “wok kitchen” on the back deck!”

 It was quite apparent that it would be tough to start a restaurant in Shelburne as there was nothing available to lease or for sale.
-“Reluctantly,” Kae says, “we were forced to expand where to look to open a restaurant and Milton was the only place that had something available at the time.”
+“Reluctantly,” Kae says, “we were forced to expand where to look to open a restaurant.
+Milton was the only location that had something available at the time.”

 Unfortunately, that meant leaving behind Kae’s many devoted customers in Shelburne.
 “I loved Shelburne.
 The people were kind and welcoming.
-Even the people who worked at the town offices were very nice and I got to know them pretty well.
-Employees from Shelburne Museum and VT Teddy Bear were regulars and to this day, I couldn’t have asked for better customers.’
+Even the people who worked at the town offices were very nice and I got to know them well.
+Employees from Shelburne Museum and VT Teddy Bear were regulars and to this day, I couldn’t have asked for better customers.”

 The Vermont Thai Restaurant

-“People in Milton warned us about renting the building but we had few choices.
+“People in Milton warned us about renting the building, for various reasons, but we had few choices.
 It was a bit bigger than I would have preferred but we made it work for about a year and a half”.
-Although we had some really great customers in Milton, some of our Shelburne customers made the trip along with new customers from even further away.
-Weekends were busy with people from the Burlington area but we found the week days very slow with Milton being more of a “bedroom community”.
+We had some great customers in Milton and some of our Shelburne customers made the trip along with new customers from even further away.
+Weekends were busy with people from the Burlington area, but we found the weekdays very slow with Milton being somewhat of a “bedroom community.”

 The couple and their business associate Kwang Bolm enjoyed running the restaurant despite some of the ups and downs.
-“The rent was quite high and we paid every expense.
-The building was drafty and costly to heat.
+“The rent was quite high, and we paid every expense.
+The building was drafty and very costly to heat.
 We did the best we could for a long time but decided not to renew the lease, when it came up for renewal.”